Cuir de Russie: Notes

 According to the Chanel website, the fragrance of Cuir de Russie is of "wild cavalcades, wafts of blond tobacco and the smell of boots tanned by birch bark, which the Russian soldiers would wear".
 The scent contains frankincense, juniper wood, mandarin orange, bergamot, rose, jasmine and ylang-ylang.
+The perfume is said to be gender-free, meant for all, with smoky, sandalwood, amber and a mix of leather.